Years in Program: 5

-Fields: African American, United States and Comparative Black History
+Fields: African American, United States and African History

 Advisor: Dr. Pero G. Dagbovie, Professor